 Notes

 - Many ask if you can use cornstarch instead of tapioca, this should be okay.
+I haven’t personally tested using cornstarch.

 - If you like your chicken extra crispy, double-dip it!
 After doing one dip in the tapioca starch, put back into the buttermilk, then redip into the tapioca starch.

 - Use an oil that is made to tolerate high heat.
-Canola, avocado, and coconut oil are all great high heat oils for frying.
+Canola, avocado, and coconut oil are all great high-heat oils for frying.
 (Note if you use coconut oil it will impart a flavor where canola and avocado oil are tasteless.)

-- You want your hot oil temperature to reach between 350-375 F degrees before adding the chicken.
+- You want your hot oil temperature to reach between 350-375Âş F before adding the chicken.

-- This fried chicken will keep up to 3 days in the refrigerator in an air-tight container.
+- This fried chicken will keep up to 3 days in the refrigerator in an airtight container.
 To reheat, put onto a baking sheet, cover with foil (to prevent burning the crispy coating), and bake in the oven at 325 F degrees for 20 minutes.
 Check to see if it is heated all the way through.

-I truly hope you enjoy this recipe.
+Let us know how it was!I truly hope you enjoy this recipe.
 I have been testing and creating gluten-free recipes for over 15 years.
 Creating gluten-free recipes that do not taste gluten-free is my goal for every recipe.
 Sometimes I only have to test a new recipe a couple of times, and others it takes multiple times.
 I do this so you get reliable, delicious results every time!

 Would it still coat and fry fine if using plant based milk?